If you still have questions after reading through this information, please feel free to contact [email protected].

 The ATM--if available in the host country--is the best source of cash during travel, in terms of safety and exchange rate.

 Keep all receipts.
+Instructors should organize their receipts at the end of each day (ultimately, they need to be organized by “type”—e.g., all meals would be grouped together) to make reconciling their account that much easier when they return to campus.
 Keep a log of expenses when a receipt is not available.
 Record the date of the expense, name of person or business paid and amount of payment.

-The College also maintains specialized services with International SOS that provides our community of travelers with access to security alerts, country specific medical advice and information, and general in country advice about places you may be travelling.
+The College also maintains specialized services with International SOS that provides our community of travelers with access to security alerts, country specific medical advice and information, and general in country advice about places you may be traveling.
 International SOS functions as our security and emergency concierge.
 They should be consulted with all manners of emergencies when abroad and can direct you to the nearest and most appropriate facility for support.
-Any faculty or staff member travelling with students is required to register each participant’s itinerary with International SOS via the MyTrips portal.
+Any faculty or staff member traveling with students is required to register their trip in International SOS via the MyTrips portal.
+Let Barb Casey know once you've done this, so she can add the students to the trip in SOS.

 Before your next trip please take the following steps: